What Is ALEC?

 Who Funds ALEC?

 Corporations and special interest groups fund nearly all of ALEC’s operations.
-Some of ALEC’s largest corporate members and sponsors include AT&T, Altria, ExxonMobil, Koch Industries, Reynolds American, UPS, Pfizer, Duke Energy, Time Warner Cable, Comcast, and Verizon.
+Some of ALEC’s largest corporate members and sponsors include AT&T, Altria, Koch Industries, UPS, FedEx, Pfizer, Duke Energy, Time Warner Cable, Comcast, and Anheuser-Busch.

 Which Corporations Have Left ALEC?

-Due to controversies about ALEC’s secretive operations, controversial agenda, and public pressure from Common Cause and our allies, more than 100 major companies have left ALEC since 2011, including Coca-Cola, Procter & Gamble, Kraft, Johnson & Johnson, McDonalds, Walmart, Bank of America, Visa, Microsoft, Google, Facebook, Yahoo, eBay, BP, and T-Mobile.
+Due to controversies about ALEC’s secretive operations, controversial agenda, and public pressure from Common Cause and our allies, more than 100 major companies have left ALEC since 2011, including Coca-Cola, Pepsi, Procter & Gamble, Kraft, Johnson & Johnson, McDonalds, Walmart, Amazon, Bank of America, General Motors, Visa, Sprint, Microsoft, Google, Facebook, Yahoo, eBay, BP, T-Mobile, ExxonMobil, and Verizon.